HoudiniGraphql/houdini/README.md

 npx houdini generate
 ```

-and finally, add the preprocessor to your sapper setup:
+and finally, add the preprocessor to your config file:

 ```typescript
 import houdini from 'houdini-preprocess'